ASKabalan/Jax-multihost/README.md

 ## 4.1.
 Sharding Properties

-1. [addressable_devices](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.addressable_devices): Represents the group of devices that this sharding can adress, for single controller setup all devices are always adressable.
+1. [addressable_devices](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.addressable_devices): Represents the group of devices that this sharding can address, for single controller setup all devices are always adressable.
 For single controller per GPU only one device is adressable by default for each sharding on each process.
 2. [device_set](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.device_set): Represents the group of devices spanned by a specific sharding.
 In a multi-controller environment, this set includes devices that may not be directly addressable by the current process.
 For signle controller this will always be equivalent to `addressable_devices`
 3. [is_fully_addressable](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.Sharding.is_fully_addressable): Indicates whether all devices named in the Sharding are accessible by the current process.
 This property is analogous to is_local in a multi-process JAX setup.
 4. [is_fully_replicated](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.SingleDeviceSharding.is_fully_replicated): Determines if each device holds a complete copy of the entire data.
 A sharding is fully replicated when this condition is met.